 This is main window where you can see project details, Flash contents to be uploaded and LOG messages.
 If you have already connected your J-Link adapter to ARM board you can load compiled binary in any popular format like .hex, bin, etc.

 Once loaded you will see its contents in a window.
-Next you can go directly to menu Target->Program&Verify.
-Adapter will automatically connect to target and initiate programming.
-If programmed memory area isn’t empty you will be asked if you need to erase overwritten area:
+Next, you can go directly to menu Target->Program&Verify.
+The adapter will automatically connect to target and initiate programming.
+If the programmed memory area isn’t empty you will be asked if you need to erase overwritten area:

-To start your program without hitting reset button you can go to menu Target->Start Application or hit F9 keyboard key.
+To start your program without hitting the reset button, you can go to menu Target->Start Application or hit an F9 keyboard key.
 This is it for basic programming.
-Lets go quickly through what else we can do with J-Flash ARM.
-Almost all fun can be reached within Target menu:
+Let us go quickly through what else we can do with J-Flash ARM.
+Almost all fun can be reached within the Target menu:

 Here you can see a Test function where you can test programming and reading speed.
-Here is my test results:
+Here are my test results:

-Also you can secure or un-secure chip, check blank, fill flash memory with zeros, erase chip, verify and so on.
-These are basic functions that you would expect from programmer.
+Also, you can secure or un-secure chip, check blank, fill flash memory with zeros, erase the chip, verify and so on.
+These are essential functions that you would expect from a programmer.

-If you want more control on you programming then you can change project settings.
-To enter settings menu you should go to Options-Project Settings.
+If you want more control of your programming, then you can change project settings.
+To enter the settings menu, you should go to Options-Project Settings.
 Here you will find several settings tabs.
-General, Target interface, CPU, Flash and Production:
+General, Target interface, CPU, Flash, and Production:

-For instance in Target Interface you will be able to select JTAG or SWD and speeds before initialization and after initialization.
-Normally leave them to Auto to be safe.
-In CPU settings you can select your device manually.
-Also you can add some actions in to init sequence.
-Bu default there is a reset signal sent.
+For instance, in Target Interface you will be able to select JTAG or SWD and speeds before initialization and after initialization.
+Usually, leave them to Auto to be safe.
+In CPU settings you can pick your device manually.
+Also, you can add some actions in to init sequence.
+By default, there is a reset signal sent.
 But you for some reason may do other stuff like adding delay.
-Production settings allow to select some robust tasks when programming chips for production.
-Here you can even program device serial number in to selected memory location.
+Production settings allow selecting some robust tasks when programming chips for production.
+Here you can even program device serial number into the selected memory location.

-Normally for prototyping you don’t need to change any settings.
+Usually, for prototyping, you don’t need to change any settings.
 It works fine out of the box.
-As you know normally JTAG adapters are meant to be more than just programmers.
-Their main purpose is debugging software.
-But if you have one it can serve both purposes.
+As you know, JTAG adapters are meant to be more than just programmers.
+Their primary purpose is debugging software.
+But if you have one, it can serve both purposes.